Dark photon pair production via off-shell dark Higgs at FASER: Introduction

 The dark photon and dark Higgs boson have been searched in collider and fixed target/beam dump experiments as well as astrophysical observations.
 To date, the parameter space of the dark photon and dark Higgs boson have been tightly constrained.
 For complete lists of the experiments and constraints, we refer the reader to review for instance \cite{Bauer:2018onh, Ilten:2018crw} and \cite{Winkler:2018qyg,Ferber:2023iso}.
 Further searches are conducted in experiments such as Belle-II \cite{Belle-II:2018jsg}, NA64 \cite{NA64:2019auh}, LHCb \cite{LHCb:2016awg, LHCb:2019vmc}.
-Among these, the FASER (ForwArd Search ExpeRiment) experiment \cite{Feng:2017uoz, Feng:2017vli, FASER:2018eoc, FASER:2018bac} exploits the proton-proton collision at LHC to search for neutral long-lived particles.
-The detector is placed 480 m downstream from the ATLAS interaction point.
-Utilizing a large cross-section of proton-proton inelastic interaction in the forward direction, FASER realizes high sensitivity to new long-lived particles.
-FASER started data taking since 2022 and will collect about 150 fb$^{-1}$ of data with 14 TeV collision energy in LHC Run 3.
-It is planned to upgrade FASER 2 with larger detector and to take 3 ab$^{-1}$ at High-Luminosity LHC.
+Among these, the FASER (ForwArd Search ExpeRiment) experiment \cite{Feng:2017uoz, Feng:2017vli, FASER:2018ceo, FASER:2018eoc, FASER:2018bac} exploits the high energy proton-proton collision at LHC to search for neutral long-lived particles.
+The detector is placed 480 m downstream from the ATLAS interaction point (IP).
+Utilizing a large cross-section of proton-proton inelastic interaction in the forward direction, FASER realizes high sensitivity to new light and long-lived particles.
+FASER and its associated detector FASER$\nu$~\cite{FASER:2019dxq,FASER:2020gpr} started data taking since 2022 and will collect about 150 fb$^{-1}$ of data with 14 TeV collision energy in LHC Run 3.
+Both experiments already reported their first result on dark photon search \cite{FASER:2023tle}, and high-energy neutrino interaction cross section \cite{FASER:2021mtu, FASER:2023zcr, FASER:2024hoe}, respectively.
+To enlarge its sensitivity and reach, an upgrade to FASER2 with larger detector is planned for High-Luminosity LHC era, aiming to accumulate 3 ab$^{-1}$ \cite{Anchordoqui:2021ghd, Feng:2022inv}.

 The purpose of this paper is to show that the dark photon production via off-shell dark Higgs boson gives a substantial number of events.
-The sensitivity region at FASER can be enlarged when we consider this process.
+The sensitivity region at FASER2 can be enlarged when this production is taken into account.
 It is also shown that the SM Higgs boson invisible decay and perturbative unitarity bounds can constrain the parameter space when the dark Higgs boson has sub-GeV mass.